demi0504/brutal-butterflies/README.md

 > Popcorn Bucket List is a simple app created with Node.js to serve as a virtual database (a bucketlist) containing movies that the user intends to watch and movies that the user has watched, while also presenting information about these movies.

->I love watching movies.
-It breaks up the monotony of the road and momentarily takes you somewhere else.
+>**_"I love watching movies.
+It breaks up the monotony of the road and momentarily takes you somewhere else." - Santigold _**

 ### :movie_camera: [Homepage]( )